A Message from the President

 Ultimate EOR's mission is to provide economically viable Chemical Enhanced Oil Recovery (CEOR) solutions to increase oil production from all types of reservoirs.

 - We have the most experienced and competent technical workforce in chemical EOR worldwide.

 - Our founders are world leaders in EOR technology, design and implementation.

 - Our strategic partners and investors give us worldwide access to all aspects of EOR implementation.

-- We have patented superior technologies which can cost-effectively recovery oil in challenging conditions
+- We have patented superior technologies which can cost-effectively recover oil in challenging conditions.

 Globally Renowned Founders

 Dr. Pope holds the Texaco Centennial Chair in Petroleum Engineering at UT Austin, where he has taught since 1977.
 Pope earned his Ph.D. from Rice University and a B.S. from Oklahoma State University, both in Chemical Engineering.
 His research is focused on enhanced oil recovery, reservoir engineering, natural gas engineering, reservoir simulation, characterization of reservoirs and aquifers with tracers, surfactants and water-soluble polymers, phase behavior and fluid properties, and groundwater modeling and remediation.
 In 1999 Pope was elected to the National Academy of Engineering.